CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 When using POST or PUT to send data to Copernica, you can place the data in the body of your request in various ways.
 Copernica checks the content-type header to determine the format of the provided data.

-JSON offers the most powerful method, allowing the exchange of complex nested data structures with Copernica.
+ offers the most powerful method, allowing the exchange of complex nested data structures with Copernica.
 However, we also support the traditional method where variables are sent through HTTP POST requests.
 In the example below, we send a request to the REST API to create a profile with ID 1234 in the database.
-The body contains a JSON object with the properties of the new profile:
+The body contains a  object with the properties of the new profile:

 ```
 POST /database/1234/profiles HTTP/1.1
 Host: api.copernica.com
-Content-Type: application/json
+Content-Type: application/

 {
     "fields":